wachirawahomed/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type is a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__.
 The symbolic link is created in the current working directory.
 14-copy_html is a script that copies all the HTML files from the current working directory to the parent of the working directory.
+100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u.